-PrEP is a course of HIV drugs taken by HIV negative people before and after sex to reduce the chance of getting HIV.
+PrEP (Pre-Exposure Prophylaxis) is a HIV prevention strategy that involves HIV negative people taking ARVs (antiretroviral drugs) before and after sex to dramatically reduce the chances of sexually acquired HIV infection.

-The medication used for PrEP is a tablet which contains tenofovir and emtricitabine (sometimes known as Truvada).
+The medication used for PrEP is a tablet which contains two drugs; tenofovir and emtricitabine.
+This drug is marketed as Truvada but increasingly, generic versions of PrEP have been made available throughout Europe.

-PrEP is licensed for daily use but studies have shown that it can be effective when taken episodically.
+PrEP is licensed for daily use but studies have shown that it can be effective when taken ‘on demand’.

 The two ways to take PrEP are:

-People who are at high risk of getting HIV.
-This includes gay and bisexual men, ethnic minorities, trans people and those in a relationship with an HIV positive partner who is not on successful treatment.
+PrEP is suitable for anyone at risk of HIV infection.
+This includes men, women, trans people, non-binary people and those in a relationship with an HIV positive partner who does not have a undetectable viral load.

 Other factors are related to a higher risk of HIV.
 These include: